DUI Accident Attorney in Charlottesville, VA

 You may believe that if the drunk driver who injured is prosecuted by police he or she will face justice and that you will receive restitution for your medical bills and damaged vehicle.
 Unfortunately, that is often not what happens.
 DUI prosecutions often end with the accused pleading guilty to reduced charges to avoid more serious penalties.

 Filing a civil lawsuit against the drunk driver is often the most effective legal strategy for an accident victim to receive compensation for medical bills and other accident expenses.
 A civil lawsuit is entirely separate from any criminal proceeding.
-You will need to enlist the help of an experienced Charlottesville personal injury attorney who can pursue your claim aggressively.
+You will need to enlist the help of an experienced Charlottesville drunk driving injury attorney who can pursue your claim aggressively.

 Kendall Law Firm can file a claim against the at-fault driver’s auto liability insurance.
 If the insurance company refuses to offer a fair settlement, our attorneys will be prepared to file a civil lawsuit asking the court to order the insurance company to compensate you fully for your losses.